privacyidea/privacyidea/doc/application_plugins/openvpn.rst

 logs of OpenVPN on your access server as well as the freeradius logs on your RADIUS server.

-If you use *privacyidea-radius* 2.6 or earlier, you make sure you have the following entry in */etc/freeradius/sites-enabled/privacyidea*::
+If you use *privacyidea-radius* 2.6 or earlier, make sure you have the following entry in */etc/freeradius/sites-enabled/privacyidea*::

   [...]